Skip to main content

 Sermon Outline

-Key Passage: 1 Corinthians 2:1-5
+KEY PASSAGE: 1 Corinthians 2:1-5

-Supporting Scripture: Ezekiel 18:4 | Matthew 27:46 | Luke 23:42-43 | John 3:16 | Romans 3:23-25 | Romans 5:8 | Romans 6:23 | 1 Corinthians 1:23-25 | Ephesians 1:4-5 | Hebrews 9:24-26 | 1 Peter 1:19-21
+SUPPORTING SCRIPTURES: Ezekiel 18:4 | Matthew 27:46 | Luke 23:42-43 | John 3:16 | Romans 3:23-25 | Romans 5:8 | Romans 6:23 | 1 Corinthians 1:23-25 | Ephesians 1:4-5 | Hebrews 9:24-26 | 1 Peter 1:19-21

 The cross has become a symbol of Christianity, but it’s so much more than a mere piece of jewelry hanging around someone’s neck.